 The scene portrayed is that of the city of Calais, which is strategically located near the English channel, being under siege by the English for over 11 months.

-It’s actually the city of Calais who commissioned the creation of the sculpture by inviting several artists.
+It’s actually the city of Calais that commissioned the creation of the sculpture by inviting several artists.
 Rodin’s sculpture, even though receiving the usual criticism initially was chosen to be put in the city of Calais.

 Monument to Balzac

 Finally, another well-known sculpture is Rodin’s “Monument To Balzac,” celebrating the life of Honoré Balzac, a famous French writer.